Danny Earls

-Daniel Keith "Danny" Earls (born 22 April 1989) is an Irish footballer and artist.
+Daniel Keith "Danny" Earls (born 22 April 1989) is an Irish former footballer and artist.
 Earls was scouted and signed as a teenager by English Premier League side Aston Villa and played youth football for the Republic of Ireland.
 He went on to have a nine-year professional career in the United States of America with Rochester Rhinos, Colorado Rapids and Pittsburgh Riverhounds.
 As of 2019, he is unattached, and focusing on becoming a professional comic book artist.

 Career

 Europe

 Born in Wicklow, Earls played for Wicklow Rovers A.F.C. and St. Josephs Boys A.F.C. in his native Ireland, before moving to English Premier League club Aston Villa in 2005.
 Earls never played a senior first team game for Villa, but played extensively for the reserves and captained the team until leaving in 2008.